Natural models of homotopy type theory: Supporting a natural model

-\begin{remark} The specification of $\pi: \D_1\to \D_0$ from $\D$ is closely related to a coherence theorem for certain kinds of indexed categories (respectively fibrations): it takes the pseudofunctor $\D : \C\op\to\Cat$ given by pullback of a stable class of maps and returns an equivalent presheaf of categories, i.e.\ a ``strictification" of the pseudofunctor (or ``splitting" of the associated fibration).
+The current description of $\pi: \D_1\to \D_0$ is more closely related to a coherence theorem for certain kinds of indexed categories (respectively fibrations), which takes the pseudofunctor $\D : \C\op\to\Cat$ given by a stable class of maps, with action by pullback, and returns an equivalent presheaf of categories, i.e.\ a ``strictification" of the pseudofunctor (or ``splitting" of the associated fibration).
 Several such strictifications have been studied previously: this one is left adjoint to the inclusion of functors into pseudofunctors, and there is also a right adjoint, and others (all three are attributed to Giraud in cf.~\cite{Streicher}, which also gives the relation to work of Benabou).
-The use of this construction to obtain a model of intensional type theory is the main result of \cite{LW}; see remark \ref{rem:credit} below. \end{remark}
+The use of this left adjoint construction to obtain a model of intensional type theory is the main result of \cite{LW}, and the development in this section can be regarded as a reformulation, to the present setting of natural models, of results obtained in \cite{LW} for the closely related setting of categories with attributes.
+Also see remark \ref{rem:credit} below. \end{remark}

 \begin{proposition} Let $\D\subseteq\C_1$ be a stable class of maps in $\C$.
 Then the natural transformation $\pi : \D_1\to \D_0$ just defined is representable. \end{proposition}

 \begin{proof} Let $C\in\C$ and $A\in\D_0(C)$.
 We require an object $\btexdot{C}{A}$, a map $p_{A}:\btexdot{C}{A} \to C$ and an element $q_A\in \D_1(\btexdot{C}{A})$ fitting into a pullback square of the form: